Does blue side win more than red side in League of Legends?

 But these advantages seem small.
 There's a chance the blue win rate could be maybe 51% but at it's peak it's been as high as 54%!
 There has to be something else.

-Yep, A lot of players aren’t aware it’s fully possible to win the game outright through the pick and ban stage.
-We explored this concept in our awesome post 8 Ways to Win More at League of Legends.
+Unfortunately, many players aren’t aware it’s fully possible to win the game outright through the pick and ban stage.

 “But red side can counter pick every champion!”